Student VoicesBack to student voices archive September 30, 2013

 The opposition to healthcare is more or less condemning the lower economic classes to a life of illness, campaigning to stretch the unruly rat race of the free market to the lives of millions of uninsured Americans.
 In comparison, free market health insurance today is slower, but just as lethal as the market for fire insurance in post-colonial America, where if someone did not have fire insurance on their home they were regarded as less of a priority.
 The concept is laughable now, but by what moral compass in today’s world is it right to unflinchingly run to the rescue of someone in a burning home and then deny that same person savior from an internal threat?

-Sam Hanoura is a 17 year old senior at T.C.
-Williams High School and writes for the school newspaper, Theogony.
+Sam Hanoura attended T.C.
+Williams High School and wrote for the school newspaper, Theogony.

 Throughout the week, students have been tweeting in their answers to this week’s Do Now conversation, answering the question, “Is health care a basic human right?”
 Here is a collection of their answers.